 - Other damages

-If you were injured in a trucking accident, you may quickly feel overwhelmed by the insurance company red tape.
+If you were injured in a trucking accident, you may quickly feel overwhelmed by the insurance company's red tape.
 Medical bills can add up quickly.
 You may face a mountain of confusing paperwork.
-Do you know how to negotiate a fair settlement with a large insurance company?
-Do you know how much your case is worth?
-A professional South Carolina truck accident attorney knows the answers to these and many other questions about trucking accidents.

 You don’t have to face these challenges on your own.
 Demand justice.
 Expect more.
-Contact McGowan, Hood, Felder & Phillips, LLC, and schedule a free case evaluation.
+Call or contact McGowan, Hood, Felder & Phillips, LLC, and schedule a free case evaluation.
 The sooner you contact us, the sooner we can help you get your life back on track.
-Call 803-327-7800 or fill out our contact form today to find out more.

 - What Goes into Settling a Tractor-Trailer Case?